NullixAT/browstorjs/README.md

 * Simple Key/Value Data Storage in IndexedDB
 * Serve any storage value as a real URL (No Data URI) for Images, Files, etc...
 * Promisified for async/await support
-* Cross-Browser: Chrome, Firefox, WebKit, Edge New (Chromium), Edge Old v17+, and every other from the last year (No Internet Explorer :trollface:)
+* Cross-Browser: Chrome, Firefox, WebKit, Edge New (Chromium), Edge Old v17+, and every other from the last years (But no Internet Explorer :trollface:)
 * Super Lightweight (~200 byte when gzipped)